Principle 2 - Structure the Board to add value

 - Experience in managing areas of major risk to the organisation

-- Experience in mergers & acquisitions activities
+- Experience in mergers and acquisitions activities

 - Ability to guide and review strategy through constructive questioning and suggestions